INTO-CPS-Association/DTaaS-examples/digital_twins/opc-ua-electroingenium/README.md

 ## Digital Twin Configuration

-This example uses two models, one tool, one data, and two scripts to create mock physical twin.
-The specific assets used are:

 | Asset Type | Name of Asset | Visibility | Reuse in Other Examples |
 |:----|:----|:----|:----|
 | Models | Test_DTCONEDAR_linux.fmu | private | No |